 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-Jump in to the wild, wonderful world of Dr. Seuss with our Ten Apples Up On Top printables and activities.
+Jump in to the wild, wonderful world of Dr. Seuss with our Ten Apples Up On Top activities and printables.

-Ten Apples Up On Top Printables and Activities
+Ten Apples Up On Top Activities & Printables

-If your student already knows how to do this, try teaching her to count by 10’s to 100.
-A printable Count to 100 chart is provided in the printable pack.
+If your student already knows how to do this, try teaching her to count by 10s to 100 or by 1s to 100.
+A printable I Count to 100 chart is provided in the download.

 Use the apple cards for the following activities: